krussll/tarothappy/_posts/2021-07-30-should-i-put-my-tarot-cards-back-in-order.md

 ## A Certain Order for Your Tarot Cards

 If you follow the qabalistic philosophy of the four worlds, the order of the elements will be fire, water, air, and earth.
-This means that the correct order of your cards should be wands (fire), cups (water), swords (air), and pentacles (earth).
+This means that the correct order of your cards should be wands (fire), cups (water), swords (air), and coins (earth).
 Naturally, this doesn’t mean the cards have to be in this exact order before every single reading.
 Many beginning and experienced tarot card readers practice different rules when it comes to putting their tarot cards back in order when they’re finished with a reading.
 Below are some of the comments these people have made.

 * No need to put the cards back in place.
 It’s too much of a hassle.
 * There are no set rules for tarot.